kensanata/spellcasters/Qunu.md

 ## Qunu

 ![Qunu](Qunu.png)
 Qunu is a witch.
-She's not one of the old and bitter hags cursed by too many deals with the devil, no. She's one of the favorites of [[Hel]], the goddess of magic: charming, powerful, beautiful, intelligent, always a step ahead of the game.
+She's not one of the old and bitter hags cursed by too many deals with the devil, no. She's one of the favorites of Hel, the goddess of magic: charming, powerful, beautiful, intelligent, always a step ahead of the game.

 She lives in a beautiful palace built into the *Wall of Aigur*, a sheer wall only reachable by a precarious foot path secured by damp ropes overlooking the Forest of Dreadful Faces.
 The gate palace itself is guarded by thee three hellhounds *Harm*, *Pain* and *Bones*.
 On the palace roof there is a viewing platform where the troll *Envy* keeps watch.